 4. Accountability

-The Capsule Manufacturing Supervisor is accountable for ensuring uniformity of capsule weight during production and for overseeing the proper implementation of this SOP.
-The QA Manager is responsible for reviewing the records and ensuring compliance with regulatory requirements.
+The Capsule Manufacturing Supervisor is responsible for ensuring that the gelatin solution preparation process is validated and meets the required standards.
+The QA Manager is responsible for reviewing and approving the validation results and ensuring that the process is compliant with GMP.

 5. Procedure